vulinh64/vulinh64.github.io/blog/2025-09-24-quick-common-docker-run-commands.md

 ## Apache Kafka (Without Zookeeper)

-Create a local instance of Apache Kafka, using `bashj79/kafka-kraft` image, with the following information:
+Create a local instance of Apache Kafka, using the `bashj79/kafka-kraft` image, with the following information:

 <details>